2021.05.08 - 05.31

 Zines from Hong Kong's Civil Movements

-Hong Kong is in the news!
-In the past weeks, the world has witnessed millions of its citizens taken to the streets to peacefully protest a controversial extradition bill that could send the residents to Mainland China to be tried in court.
-The protests, in turn, question the human rights and freedom issues under the dictatorship of the Chinese Communist Party.
-The situation continues to escalate and create uncertainties and unrests within Hong Kong as well as China’s relationship with the world.
+In May/June 2019, the world witnessed millions of its citizens taken to the streets to peacefully protest a controversial extradition bill that could send the residents to Mainland China to be tried in court.
+The protests, in turn, questioned the human rights and freedom issues under the dictatorship of the Communist Party.
+The situation continued to escalate and create unrests within Hong Kong as well as China’s relationship with the world.

 Like in other parts of the world, the new generations in Hong Kong has taken up zine making and other DIY tactics as common practice and outlet in the expressing of ideas, spreading of messages and voicing their concerns.
 Playful, creative and often humorous, these activist zines bring us closer to the milieu and the fundamental concerns of the makers.